Fanatics North Carolina promo code: Get up to $1000 in bonus bets or bet $20 and get $200 FanCash | Goal.com US

 - Make a qualifying bet(s)

+If you bet less than $100 on each day, your bonus amount will match your bets.
+For example, if you bet $50 on day one then your bonus will be $50, if you bet $30 on day two then it will be $30, and so on.

-If you choose the bet $20, get $200 FanCash offer, you need to wager $20 on sports to get your FanCash.
+If you want the bet $20, get $200 in FanCash offer, you simply need to bet $20 and the bonus will be credited to your account.

 - Get your winnings